-Buying into small tech stocks that then take-off can be one of the most profitable ways of investing.
+Buying into small tech stocks that then take off can be one of the most profitable ways of investing.
 Video conferencing firm Zoom (NASDAQ: ZM) is one great example.
-In the 10 months between January and October 2020, the Zoom share price increased by more than 750%.
+In the ten months between January and October 2020, the Zoom share price increased by more than 750%.

-Zoom has kept ahead of rivals such as Microsoft (Teams) by being more user-friendly and having a design more compatible with how people want to meet online.
+Despite rivals such as Microsoft (Teams) creating their own versions of online meeting and calling software, Zoom has managed to maintain a strong share by being more user-friendly and having a design more compatible with how people want to meet online.

 In the same way that Zoom has revolutionised the way we interact, the way that the general public invests has been revolutionised by online brokers.

 Buying Zoom shares is incredibly easy to do.
 It only takes a few minutes to have an account set up, deposit funds and begin trading.
 The step-by-step guide seen below shows how things work and offers top tips.
 There are a few things to look out for to ensure you get the very best deal.

 Before we explain the mechanics of the process, it’s important to stress that using a regulated broker is a key priority.
 Limit your broker search to those that are regulated by at least one of the below tier-one regulators.

 - The Australian Securities and Investments Commission (ASIC)